ab5tract/Terminal-Print/README.md

 Additionally, if your terminal supports ANSI escape codes, then you may set the environment variable `USE_ANSI` to a non-empty value.

-## TODO ##

-- pass a single 'printer' supply as a build argument to all the columns/cells
-- add row access ($row := $grid[\*][$y] for $cols) [WIP]
-- add async mechanisms for printing "channels" (guardian processes which update specific sections of the screen)
-- complete the zig-zag example and add others
-- split tests into visual and functional. only run functional on install
-- add Terminal::Print::Golf module which provides some quick-access constants and functionality
+# STATUS: ALPHA

+This module is currently under nourished.
+It hungers for a proper test suite, documentation, and a truly crash free asynchronous implementation.

+The core of the 'tricky' parts is all there, however, in `Terminal::Print::Commands`.
+With that you can wrap your own printer very easily.

-Copyright 2015, John Haltiwanger.
+Copyright 2015-2016, John Haltiwanger.
 Released under the Artistic License 2.0.